adrelanos/aeternity-wiki/API-Commands.md

 ***

-### Actions with api commands
+### Actions with API commands

-Read this perfect page for more and detailed informations about the [Transaction-Types](Transaction-Types)
+Read this perfect page for more and detailed information about the [Transaction-Types](Transaction-Types)

 ***

-### Setup first for using api commands
+### Setup first for using API commands

 Read this page, it describes an easy to use and setup for æternity Testnet [Testnet setup start and use](Testnet-setup-start-and-use)